z784324922/sls/intl.en-US/User Guide/Logtail collection/Overview/Logtail configuration and recording files.md

 ## AliUid configuration file {#section_f4y_5rk_2fb .section}

 The file contains the AliUid of your Alibaba Cloud account.
 AliUid is used to indicate that your Alibaba Cloud account has the permissions to access your server and collect logs.
 You need to manually create the AliUid configuration file when collecting logs from an ECS instance that does belong to your Alibaba Cloud account or from on-premises IDCs.
-For more information, see [Collect logs from non-Alibaba Cloud ECS instances or ECS instances not in your account](reseller.en-US/User Guide/Logtail collection/Machine Group/Collect logs from non-Alibaba Cloud ECS instances or ECS instances not in your account.md).
+For more information, see [Configure AliUids for ECS servers under other Alibaba Cloud accounts or on-premises IDCs](reseller.en-US/User Guide/Logtail collection/Machine Group/Configure AliUids for ECS servers under other Alibaba Cloud accounts or on-premises IDCs.md).

 **Note:**